nbasilico/debian-mips/guides/manual.md

 ## Syscalls
 Section `2` of the manual contains information about system calls. `intro(2)` is an introduction to Linux syscalls. `syscalls(2)` lists all existing Linux syscalls.
-While with high level languages you tipically use wrapper functions (C wrapper functions in particular), more or less directly, in assembly you can just use the syscall itself.
+While with high level languages you typically use wrapper functions (C wrapper functions in particular), more or less directly, in assembly you can just use the syscall itself.

 A syscall's arguments are documented in its C wrapper function's man page.
 For example, `write(2)` contains information about the `write` syscall in the form of a C function signature: